Let’s review the legal process

 Surrogacy involves two important legal steps—the contract and the pre-birth parenting order.
 Both are explained here.

-The legal contract is an agreement that you, as the surrogate mother, have with the intended parent(s).
+The legal contract is an agreement that you, as the surrogate, have with the intended parent(s).
 The purpose of the contract is to protect the rights of all parties.
-For the surrogate mother, this contract provides financial protection from the medical costs and other costs incurred while pregnant and during the delivery.
+For the surrogate, this contract provides financial protection from the medical costs and other costs incurred while pregnant and during the delivery.
 We ensure proper execution of the contract.

 Legal surrogacy contracts include the following provisions:

 - Financial responsibilities of the Intended Parents

 - Expectations for ongoing contact, lifestyle and birth

 - Plans that everyone has agreed to in case something goes wrong